Grandview Terrace Goes Gluten-Free, Public invited to luncheon April 25

 “The process of creating and serving a gluten-free menu was no small undertaking,” said Wallace.
 “It required us to change the way we do things, but the end result and being able to better serve our residents is most certainly worth the effort.
 In fact, the individual who sparked our gluten-free initiative is now a resident!”

-Determined to meet the varied dietary needs of residents while catering to a growing trend toward gluten-free eating, Wallace, and Ron Mendyka, the community’s executive chef, began the certification process in March 2012.
+Determined to meet the varied dietary needs of residents while catering to a growing trend toward gluten-free eating, Wallace, and Grandview Terrace’s executive chef began the certification process in March 2012.

 Over the course of five months, 14 individuals spanning all aspects of kitchen operations and dining services at Grandview Terrace underwent training and certification through the NFCA’s GREAT (Gluten-free Resource Education and Awareness Training) Kitchens program.
 Those who earned gluten-free certification were educated about the risks of cross-contamination for those with celiac disease while being taught best practices for gluten-free worker hygiene, food handling, preparation and storage.
 In addition, all dining services staff receives training on gluten-free food handling procedures.

 “For the Celiac community, this is the oasis in a vast desert,” said Resident Adrienne Cantor.
-“I was so impressed with the level of commitment that not only Grandview Terrace was making but Chef Ron was making, too.
+“I was so impressed with the level of commitment that Grandview Terrace was making.
 This is a place we can eat healthy and it’s delicious.”

-In addition to the technical aspects of earning gluten-free certification, Wallace and Mendyka were challenged with creating a gluten-free menu that maintains the same flavor and appeal as their traditional menu.
-Rising to the culinary challenge, Mendyka created a six-week rotating menu that is both palate-pleasing and visually appealing.
+In addition to the technical aspects of earning gluten-free certification, staff were were challenged with creating a gluten-free menu that maintains the same flavor and appeal as their traditional menu.
+Rising to the culinary challenge, they created a six-week rotating menu that is both palate-pleasing and visually appealing.

 The community’s gluten-free menu was unveiled in August 2012.
 Since then, more than 150 gluten-free meals have been served.